 Our musical curriculum at Brough Primary School develops learning by giving children the ability to gain knowledge and improve their own wellbeing.
 We promote a love of music and singing across a broadened curriculum.
-We use the music scheme ‘Charanga’, which incorporates the National Curriculum requirements, but gives an integrated, practical, exploratory and child-led approach to musical learning.
+We have a unique music scheme, part Oak Academy-based and part written by the Music Lead, which incorporates the National Curriculum requirements and gives an integrated, practical, exploratory and child-led fun approach to musical learning.

-These are: 1.
+The lessons are based around: 1.
 Listening and Appraising 2.
-Musical Activities (Warm-up Games; Optional Flexible Games; Singing; Playing instruments; Improvisation; Composition) 3.
+Singing; Playing instruments; Composition 3.
 Performing.

-At Brough Primary School, children gain a good understanding of what music is through listening, singing, playing, evaluating, composing and performing, across a range of historical periods, styles, traditions, and musical genres.
-Performing arts are given real purpose with year-group performances, dance clubs, participation in regional and national competitions and concerts.
+Brough Primary School children gain a good understanding of what music is through listening, singing, playing, evaluating, composing and performing, across a range of historical periods, styles, traditions, and musical genres.

 We are committed to ensuring children understand the value and importance of music to their own and others’ lives through performance, as well as how music can improve wellbeing.
 All children have access to music regardless of their ability, race, ethnicity, background or language.
-SEND pupils are actively encouraged to participate fully as music is often an area of the curriculum which allows them to excel.
+SEND pupils are actively encouraged to participate as music is often an area of the curriculum which allows them to be fully included and excel, removing barriers to their learning; use of symbols and graphics, a greater emphasis on aural memory skills, encouragement to use voices expressively, physical contact with instruments and rest breaks are all examples of how SEND pupils can access the music learning in our school, bringing in equality considerations from the start of their school life, but allowing them to meet the same objectives.

 The national curriculum for music and performing arts aims to ensure that all pupils: